 Draco snorted.
 “If you want to risk the wrath of Mediwitch Marigold, be my guest.
 That woman terrifies me.”

 Weasley shrugged and gave Draco a bland look.
 “Well I am married to Hermione.
-And you have met my sister, haven’t you?”
+And you have met my family, haven’t you?”
 He shrugged again.

 That was fair enough.
-Both Hermione and Ginny were also people that Draco preferred not to cross, though neither of them terrified him quite as much as Mediwitch Marigold did.
+Any of Weasley’s family—by blood or by marriage—were all people that Draco preferred not to cross, though none of them terrified him quite as much as Mediwitch Marigold did.
 Or Molly Weasley, come to think of it.
-Which probably went a long way in explaining Weasley’s remarkably blase attitude.
+Which probably went a long way in explaining Weasley’s remarkably blase attitude toward people who tended to shout a lot.
 If Draco had grown up on the wrong side of Molly’s lectures, he supposed that Mediwitch Marigold would hold no fear for him either.
 Merlin, he still remembered that Howler that Weasley had been sent back in their second year.

 But Draco hadn’t grown up with Molly, and Mediwitch Marigold had this intensely disapproving stare that made him feel about five years old and two inches tall, so Draco did his best to keep himself firmly on her good side.